narchart/narrative-chart/README.md

 #### 6. Group

-Adding a group of actions.
+Assigning multiple actions to a group.

 ```
 {